marshmallow-code/marshmallow/docs/upgrading.rst

         email = fields.Email(data_key="CamelCasedEmail")

 It is not possible to specify a different key for serialization and deserialization on the same field.
-This use case is covered by using two different `Schema`.
+This use case is covered by using two different `Schema <marshmallow.Schema>`.

 .. code-block:: python